Skip to main content

 change_permissions

-Modify access permissions for files and directories using octal or symbolic formats, with optional recursive application to subdirectories.
+Change file or directory permissions using octal or symbolic format, with optional recursive application.

 Instructions